-- policy an instance of the BasePolicy class. - train_collector (Collector) the collector used for training. - test_collector (Collector) the collector used for testing. - max_epoch (int) the maximum of epochs for training.
-The training process might be finished before reaching the max_epoch. - step_per_epoch (int) the number of step for updating policy network in one epoch.
+- policy an instance of the BasePolicy class. - train_collector (Collector) the collector used for training. - test_collector (Collector) the collector used for testing. - max_epoch (int) the maximum number of epochs for training.
+The training process might be finished before reaching the max_epoch.